Category: Integrative Medicine

 Hypnosis – How it Works, and Why it’s so Effective

-The term “hypnosis†refers to a state commonly called “tranceâ€, which is where the body is in a fully relaxed state while attention is fixated on an idea.
-The conscious – thinking by talking- aspect of the mind, which is normally dominant in terms of awareness and directed attention,...
+The term hypnosis refers to a mental state commonly referred to as a trance, which is where the body is in a fully relaxed state while attention is fixated on an idea.
+The conscious, thinking by talking aspect of the mind, which is normally dominant in terms of awareness...

-The Chakra System Provides us with a Model for Using our Mind to Heal our Body
+The Chakra System Provides Us with a Model for Using Our Mind to Heal Our Body

-The Chakra system of the subtle body gives us a “model for creating†from a dual perspective as the movement of energy that’s both descending as spirit into matter, and matter ascending back into spirit.
+The Chakra system of the subtle body gives us a model for creating from a dual perspective as the movement of energy that’s both descending as spirit into matter, and matter ascending back into spirit.
 The creative process works from both angles because it’s the continuous flow of the...

 DNA Transformation – The Law of the Tetrad